 All presentations are approximately 45 minutes to one hour duration, with time for questions afterwards and the opportunity to look at my items on display.

-My only requirements are at least twelve foot in length of table space please, preferably against a wall and a glass of water.
+My only requirements are at least twelve feet in length of table space please, preferably against a wall and a glass of water.
 I would also need a parking space nearby to the venue to get all of my display items in and about 45 minutes to set everything up.
 A full address of your venue including postcode for satnav is also needed and access time please.

 Best wishes, Sadie